List of U.S. Grocery Chains Not Using Apeel-Coated Produce (as of Jan 2026)

-I currently have an organic navel orange grown by Sunkist sitting on my kitchen counter that I bought in March of this year, and it looks pretty much just like the day I bought it from whole foods, literally 5 months ago.
-Over that time, the nutrients have presumably degraded a lot, yet it still looks just like a normal orange I could pick up from the store today.
+Last year I bought an organic navel orange grown by Sunkist and it took over 6 months of sitting on my counter to show any signs of decay.
+Over that time, the nutrients degraded significantly, yet it still looked like a normal orange I could have picked up from the store today.

 What Even is Apeel?